Sweetchuck/git-hooks/README.md

    init && composer init`)
 2. Run `composer require --dev 'sweetchuck/git-hooks'`
 3. Then you have two option
-   1. Relay on Git hooks scripts which are shipped with this package and implement the logic in your `./.git-hooks` file.
+   1. Rely on Git hook scripts which are shipped with this package and implement the logic in your `./.git-hooks` file.
    2. Or create a `./git-hooks` directory and create Git hook files in it. (eg:
       `./git-hooks/pre-commit`)
 4. The deployment script will be automatically triggered by the